Skip to content

 • When extensive full-thickness eyelid resection is required: Transplant from the opposing or contralateral healthy eyelid using the Switch flap method or Cutler-Beard method.

-Mohs micrographic surgery or complete peripheral and deep margin assessment (CCPDMA) in Western countries is a method of excising while evaluating all margins, and is expected to reduce the positive margin rate.
+In Western countries, Mohs micrographic surgery or complete peripheral and deep margin assessment (CCPDMA) is a method of excising tissue while evaluating all margins, which is expected to reduce the rate of positive margins.

-If Pagetoid spread is confined to the epithelium, antitumor eye drops may preserve the eye.
+When pagetoid spread is confined to the epithelium, topical antineoplastic eye drops may allow preservation of the eyeball.
 If the lesion invades beyond the basement membrane, eye drop treatment is ineffective.

 Mitomycin C (MMC) eye drops: